ovanderzee/transform-case/README.md

     {
         delimit: [word-or-regex1, word-or-regex2, ...],
         preserve: [word-or-regex1, word-or-regex2, ...],
-        replace: {word1: replacement1, word2: replacement2, ...}
     }
     delimit: {Array}
         keeps a letter-combination or a regular expression match as a delimited word, the word will be processed according to the pattern
     preserve: {Array}
         keeps a letter-combination or a regular expression match as a delimited word and protects the case
-    replace: {Object}
-        replaces each occurrence of a letter-combination,
-        as if the original input had been different

 Options for pure alphanumeric input